Home Compare IOS.DE vs NTAP

 IONOS Group vs NetApp: Which Stock Looks Stronger in 2026?

-NetApp holds the cleaner structural position, with the lead spread across profitability and growth.
-IONOS SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+NetApp holds the cleaner structural position, with the lead spread across growth and profitability.
+IONOS SE still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, NetApp is in better shape — its trend is intact while IONOS SE's trend has broken down.
 That puts structure and market broadly in agreement — NetApp's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (IOS.DE: HDAX, NTAP: S&P 500).